Warning: Reason support is experimental. We are looking for beta-tester and contributors.

 In this section, we will show how to compile and run a server-side only Web site by creating your project manually.

-opam install ocsipersist-sqlite eliom
+opam install ocsipersist-sqlite-config eliom

-dune init proj --kind=lib mysite
+dune init project --kind=executable mysite

 cd mysite

-Add (libraries eliom.server) into file lib/dune, in the library section.
+Add (libraries eliom.server) into file lib/dune.

 Create your .ml files in directory lib.
 For example, copy the definition and registration of service myservice above.